VanK33/2DGameEngine/src/engine/core/event/Event-Development-Plan.md

-# Event System Development Plan for 2D Game Engine - IN PROGRESS ✅
+# Event System Development Plan for 2D Game Engine - COMPLETED ✅

 ## Executive Summary

 This document outlines the **essential** features needed for the Event System in our 2D game engine, **prioritized for a single-person project with tight deadlines**.
 The goal is to build multiple games for homework assignments quickly, not to create a production-ready event system.

-**Status: Phase 1 & 2 COMPLETED ✅, Phase 3 COMPLETED ✅**
+**Status: ALL PHASES COMPLETED ✅ - Event System Ready for Production**

 ---